vcsjones/AzureSignTool/README.md

 	times, such as `-ac file1.cer -ac file2.cer`.
 The files specified must be public certificates only.
 They cannot be PFX, PKCS12 or
 	PFX files.

+* `--verbose` [short: `-v`, required: no]: Include additional output in the log.
+This parameter does not accept a value and cannot be combine with the `--quiet` option.

+* `--quiet` [short: `-q`, required: no]: Do not print output to the log.
+This parameter does not accept a value and cannot be combine with the `--verbose` option.
+The exit code of the process can be used to determine success or failure of the sign operation.

 ## Supported Formats

 This tool uses the same mechanisms for signing as the Windows SDK `signtool`.
 It will support the same formats as `signtool` supports.